SARDONYX-sard/stylus-css/README.md

 ## License

-The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The library is available as open source under the terms of the [WTFPL License](http://www.wtfpl.net/faq/).

 Copyright 2021 SARDONYX.
 All rights reserved.